Daraa insurgency: July

-On the 3rd of July the first insurgent attack of the month occurred when a soldier of the Fourth division was killed.
+On 3 July the first insurgent attack of the month occurred when a soldier of the Fourth division was killed.
 Two days later an air intelligence checkpoint in Om Walad village was attacked leading to casualties, and two members of air intelligence who were formerly fighters were found dead in the outskirts of al-Shammari.
 Following more assassinations, a Russian patrol was attacked with an IED.
 More assassinations and attacks on checkpoints occurred in Mukhtar of Al-Yadudah, Nawa, and other towns.
 Popular Resistance attacked the Fourth division's Zayzoun Camp with RPGs and machine guns, leading to injuries.
-Another bombing took place on the 17th of July, when an IED blew up a military bus travelling between Al-Dahiya neighborhood and Al-Yadudah town, killing and injuring multiple soldiers.
+Another bombing took place on 17 July, when an IED blew up a military bus travelling between Al-Dahiya neighborhood and Al-Yadudah town, killing and injuring multiple soldiers.
 The same day near Sheikh Saad, gunmen opened fire on a car, killing a colonel along with his wife and son.
 A lieutenant and member of the 5th corps would be targeted in the coming days.
-On July 27, a suicide bomber detonated a booby trapped car at an air intelligence checkpoint between Al-Harak city and Mulayha al-Atash, killing six soldiers.
+On 27 July, a suicide bomber detonated a booby trapped car at an air intelligence checkpoint between Al-Harak city and Mulayha al-Atash, killing six soldiers.
 The same day, hours later, the head of the Ba'ath party branch in Jasim was assassinated.
 Over the next three days, several attacks were carried out against checkpoints in al-Sanamayn, between Al-Jibayliyah and Ghadir Al-Bustan.

 August

 Attacks against the Syrian army continued.
 Clashes took place for hours in the northern areas of al-Sanamayn in the second of August between the Syrian army and gunmen in the north of the city.
-A number of attacks took place on the 8th of August.
+A number of attacks took place on 8 August.
 Popular Resistance attacked a military checkpoint in the town of Tasil, two reconciled rebels in the Fourth division were assassinated in Daraa al-Balad, and a member of the republican guard was assassinated in the town of Tel Shihab.
 Another Republican Guard member was assassinated two days later.
 A RPG attack in Tafas left several members of a family injured.
 On the 11th, soldiers on the road to the Jasim hospital were the target of an IED attack, with several injuries reported.
 In addition, a border guard was killed and another injured when they were attacked by gunmen near Nasib town.
 The next day, a soldier was assassinated in Sheik Saad.
 The next attack took place four days later, when two Fourth Division soldiers were killed in the town of Nahj.
 On the 17th, an Iman who reportedly was a government agent was assassinated in the town of Alam.
 The municipality chairman of al-Shajrawas targeted two days later, leaving him seriously injured.